Legacy of a Legend

 “Baurus, he ... he told me before he was killed to seek out Jauffre at the Weynon Priory, that he would know of another heir.
 And he gave me this,” Chantal said, holding up the Amulet of Kings.

 “By the Nine!
 You must go at once, then.
 I will cover your back here.
 Take this key and escape these sewers.
 Go, girl, now!”

 “Run!
 The city of Kvatch has been taken by Daedra!”

 Chantal watched as the High Elf ran past.
 Cowardly Altmer.
-So civilized, yet so uncomfortable when violence happens.
+Apparently so civilized, yet so uncomfortable when violence happens.
 She sighed.
-The hill ahead of her had clouds of billowing smoke rising from it.
+Clouds of billowing smoke rose from the hilltop ahead of her.
 Rising from where the city of Kvatch stood.
 Rising from where Jauffre at the Weynon Priory told her that she had to go to find Martin, the last heir of Uriel Septim.
 Great.
 She checked the sword at her waist, cinched her helm a little tighter, and began trudging up the road.

 “Get back, citizen!
 This is no place for you!”

 Chantal looked at the gateway to Kvatch.
 A set of horns about 15 feet seemed to have grown from the ground in front of the gate.
 “I have to get into Kvatch and rescue the Emp ...
 Priest of Akatosh!
 How do we do this?”